Intraday Intensity Index: Read Volume Pressure on TradingView

 What is the Intraday Intensity Index?

-Think of the Intraday Intensity Index as your volume detective.
+The Intraday Intensity Index is a volume-based indicator created by Dave Bostian.
+It measures whether trading volume supports or contradicts price movements by looking at where prices close within their daily range, then multiplying that position by volume.
+Think of it as your volume detective.
 While most traders just glance at volume bars, the III digs deeper—it tells you whether that volume is actually pushing prices up or dragging them down.

 Here's how to read it: